DivvyPayHQ/absinthe_federation/README.md

     directive(:key, fields: "id")

     # Each subgraph MUST return unique fields, see Apollo documentation for more details.
+    # Contributing to an entity does not require it to be otherwise queryable in this subgraph.
     field :_resolve_reference, :product do
       resolve(fn %{__typename: "Product", id: id} = entity, _info ->
         {:ok, Map.merge(entity, %{in_stock: true})}